Where to try Middle Eastern and African cuisine

 Middle Eastern and African cuisine in Luxembourg will have you sampling dishes from Ethiopia, Iran, Israel, Lebanon, Mali, Morocco, Senegal Syria, Tanzania, and Turkey.

 These regions incorporate a huge variety of spices and flavours, and is a great option for vegans, vegetarians, meat lovers, and those on a gluten-free or lactose-free diet.
 The menus at many places are also surprisingly good value, with plenty of dishes under €10.

-If we’ve missed your favourite Middle Eastern or North African restaurant, let us know about it, and we’ll add it to the list.
+If we’ve missed your favourite Middle Eastern or African restaurant, let us know about it, and we’ll add it to the list.

 Bamyan - 2 Montée de Clausen

 The first Afghan restaurant in Luxembourg opened in March 2022 and is getting very positive reviews.
 Bamyan is a province in Afghanistan located on the silk road, and the restaurant's food is inspired by recipes from the region.

 Try Ashak, tender Afghan dumplings filled with leeks and spring onion, served in a garlic and tomato sauce, or the popular local dish Qabuli, made with rice, beef, carrot, and raisins.
 Zerishk Palaw combines chicken, Barberry rice and saffron rice, whilst Bamia is an okra and tomato stew served with bread.
 Bamyan is open Monday to Friday 10.30 to 15.30.